raoul2000/bob-the-miner/docs/extraction-plan.md

 );
 ```

 The object we ask Bob to build has 3 properties.
 The `title` and `sub-title` of a post are simple strings.
-The `text` property is an array of string, each one estracted for a paragraph os the post.
+The `text` property is an array of string, each one extracted from a paragraph of the post in this page.

 ```js